 The application lists a number of gear types on page 12.
 After determining what type of gear you will be using in the LPA, you need to check each gear category and list individual gear types.
 Try to be as specific as possible for the table, as the more detail added here, the less likely follow up clarifying (and time consuming) conversations will be.
 This is also the most important section for the Army Corp license approval process.
-For example, you should say floating rafts with suspended predator netting typical of mussel culture instead of shellfish trays.
-Other examples are provided on page 12.
-After determining which gear you will be using, you also need to check the boxes applicable at the bottom of page 12.
+Some examples are provided on page 12.
+After determining which gear you will be using, you also need to check the applicable boxes at the bottom of page 12.

-Individual Gear Type: On page 13 of the application, you also need to fill out tables describing the gear type and number used for each type of gear checked on page 12.
-In the first column of the first table you need to highlight gear type and number used, in the second column you need to add dimensions for each individual gear type, and then provide dates the gear will be in the water.
+Individual Gear Type: On page 13 of the application, fill out tables describing the gear type and number used for each type of gear checked on page 12.
+In the first column of the first table highlight gear type and number used, in the second column add dimensions for each individual gear type, and then provide dates the gear will be in the water.

-Bottom Table: In the second table on page 13, you need to provide a maximum dimension for your gear layout, what types of mooring/tackle you will be using for your gear, and if there are seasonal changes to your gear deployment.
+Bottom Table: In the second table on page 13, provide a maximum dimension for your gear layout, what types of mooring/tackle you will be using for your gear, and if there are seasonal changes to your gear deployment.
 Please note the outer dimensions of your gear layout cannot exceed 400 square feet.